 - ½ cup long-grain white rice

-Cut the flank steak into two pieces then nestle into the sauce and turn to coat.
+2) Cut the flank steak into two pieces, nestle into the sauce, and turn to coat.

-Cover the steak with the sliced peppers and onions.
-Place in the upper right cooking zone.
+3) Cover steak with the sliced peppers and onions.
+Place in the top zone of Suvie.
+Enter cook settings below.

-Shred the flank steak with two forks and stir into the sauce with the peppers and onions.
+5) After cooking, shred the flank steak with two forks and stir to combine.

-Fluff the rice with a fork and season to taste with salt.
+7) Fluff the rice with a fork and season to taste with salt.
 Divide rice between plates and top with the ropa vieja.
-Feel free to garnish with cilantro and lime, enjoy!

 The bold, hearty flavors of this meal call for a big robust red wine.
 For a delicious taste sensation, try pairing this meal with a glass of Malbec.